rollup/rollup/docs/05-plugin-development.md

   id: string; // the id of the module, for convenience
   code: string | null; // the source code of the module, `null` if external or not yet available
   ast: ESTree.Program; // the parsed abstract syntax tree if available
+  hasDefaultExport: boolean | null; // is there a default export, `null` if external or not yet available
   isEntry: boolean; // is this a user- or plugin-defined entry point
   isExternal: boolean; // for external modules that are referenced but not included in the graph
   isIncluded: boolean | null; // is the module included after tree-shaking, `null` if external or not yet available